azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     - Count of Messages by Username (Pie chart visualization): Count of messages by username between yesterday and today.

     - Upset Users (Bar chart visualization): Average score by username between yesterday and today.

-10. Invite some peers to chat and monitor the sentiments using your new, real-time dashboard.

 ## Exercise 6: Enabling search indexing